josephclaytonhansen/blender-addons/docs/shading-rig-material-tricks.md

 With:
 [<img src="../img/sr/srmt-16.jpeg" width="100%"/>](img/sr/srmt-16.jpeg)

 NOTE: It may feel strange to consider breaking your object up into many materials that look and behave the same.
-However, this is the best way to work with Shading Rig, especially because you can only have 8 edits per material.
-With the simple two-material split I've done here, I can now have 16 total edits for this object.
+However, this is the best way to work with Shading Rig, especially because you can only have 8 Effects per material.
+With the simple two-material split I've done here, I can now have 16 total Effects for this object.
 With just one material, I would be limited to 8.
 For best results, split your object into major "chunks" by material.